 THE PADDLEFISH EXPERIMENT

 This Paddlefish Experiment is one of many aspects of a larger effort to protect and enhance flows in the Caddo Lake watershed, and, thus, into Caddo Lake.
 That larger effort was begun in 2004 by Caddo Lake Institute with the technical support and leadership of the national Sustainable Rivers Project, a joint effort of the U.S. Army Corps of Engineers (USACE) and the Nature Conservancy.
 After 7 years of research, evaluations and testing, the 40+ scientists and 50+ stakeholders who participated developed recommendations for flow regimes for Big Cypress Bayou downstream of Lake O’ the Pines (LOP) and for Little and Black Cypress Bayous and for Caddo Lake.
 In 2011, the Corps of Engineers and the Northeast Texas Municipal Water District agreed to revise, for 5 years, some of its operations at Lake O’ the Pines and provide the flow regimes for Big Cypress to the extent water is available.
 In exchange, CLI agreed to perform several sets of experiments to evaluate the benefits of the new release patterns.
 The Paddlefish work is one of those experiments.
-If this shows continued success, CLI intends to assist with a second phase – the release of thousands of juvenile paddlefish into Caddo Lake to restore a viable population for the future.
+The continued success of this project has led to CLI to assist with a second phase – the release of thousands of juvenile paddlefish into Caddo Lake to restore a viable population for the future.